avarona/working-fe-challenge/README.md

 ## Overview

 This simple eCommerce site is almost complete!
-There are a few UX issues and bugs that you need to address to get us to the finish line.
-Questions are encouraged, [Ask us](mailto:jason@cubesoftware.com?cc=alejandro@cubesoftware.com;alex.lee@cubesoftware.com;ash@cubesoftware.com&subject=Questions%20about%20code%20challenge) about requirements, expectations, and unclear goals.
-Someone should get back to you soon, any time, any day.
-Don't worry about bothering us; just focus on completing the job to the best of your ability and making your client happy.
+There are a few UX issues to address and features we'd like to add to get us to the finish line.
+Questions are encouraged, [Ask us](mailto:jason@cubesoftware.com?cc=alejandro@cubesoftware.com;alex.lee@cubesoftware.com;greg.smith@cubesoftware.com;ash@cubesoftware.com&subject=Questions%20about%20code%20challenge) about requirements, expectations, and unclear goals.
+Someone will get back to you as soon as possible.

 The assignment should only take a few of hours, but take as long as you need.
 We expect you to do this on your own and treat it like a real client project with the same level of care, quality code and good commits.
+Feel free to edit any of the existing code.
 After completing the assignment, please also commit your answers to the questions [below](#follow-up-questions).

 Have fun, and good luck!